simon-engledew/postgresql-rpc/README.md

 An extremely simple JSON <-> JSON rpc mechanism for Postgres

-Send/receives a big endian uint32 prefixed JSON document to and from a network connection:
+Send/receives a big endian uint32 prefixed JSON document to and from a domain socket connection:

 ```
 POSTGRES              SERVER